simpleanalytics/docs/_docs/30_features/20_bypass.md

 Simple Analytics never collects any personal identifiable information.
 Ad-blockers see us just any other analytics company and some of the ad-blockers are blocking our domain as a result.
 To prevent your stats being blocked as a result we allow you to setup a bypass.
 This basically hides Simple Analytics' server name from the browser by redirecting a subdomain to our domain.

 We created a video showing how to bypass adblockers in Simple Analytics.
-[Here you go](https://www.youtube.com/watch?v=C8pVceioNi0)
+[Here you go](https://www.youtube.com/watch?v=C8pVceioNi0).

+## Proxy

+We cannot stress this enough, if you want the best ad-blocker bypass, set up [our proxy](/proxy).
+It requires technical knowledge, but is the least detectable by ad-blockers.

 ## Setup a custom subdomain